instagram web

 Separated reels tab

-Cleaner organization of information
+Cleaner information density

 Full overhaul implementation